 What to do if you are experiencing financial difficulties.
 If you find that you are having significant difficulty meeting your expenses with your financial aid funds, you should first consult the OSFA to see if your situation warrants completion of a Budget Adjustment Form.
 In some cases, OSFA will be able to expand your federal loan eligibility.
-If you have completed the budget adjustment process and you are still unable to meet your expenses, you should consult with the Law School Financial Aid Office in Room 4314 of the Law Building, or by calling 608-262-5914.
+If you have completed the budget adjustment process and you are still unable to meet your expenses, you should consult with the Law School Admissions and Financial Aid Office.

 How Do I Prepare for Graduation?

 As you prepare for graduation, you should ensure that you have a

 firm command of all of your student loan data.
 Make sure you have a

 comprehensive list of all your loans from both undergraduate and

 graduate studies.
 Identify who the lender is for each loan, the account numbers, the type of loan (e.g. Subsidized or Unsubsidized), as well as whether the loan was borrowed under the Federal Family Education Loan (FFEL) Program or the Direct Loan Program.
 You can find much of this information by logging in to the "Financial Aid Review" on nslds.ed.gov.
 If you are not able to find the information online, contact your lender or servicer.